-This Baked Chili Lime Glazed Salmon is irresistible.
-The recipe is packed with chili lime flavor and baked to perfection for a quick weeknight dinner.
+This Baked Cilantro Lime Salmon is irresistible.
+The recipe is packed with chili lime flavor and baked to perfection for a quick weeknight dinner, then topped with cilantro and fresh limes.
+It's healthy and your taste buds will love this one too!

 I love making salmon for dinner.
 It's super quick and it's one of the healthy foods my kids eat and don't complain about.
 It's so weird because I wouldn't touch fish as a kid, and my youngest daughter's favorite food is salmon and clams.

-This recipe tastes delicious with rice and my mango pico de gallo recipe.
+This recipe tastes delicious with my Coconut Lime Rice and mango pico de gallo recipe.
+Top with this Cilantro Lime aioli for the ultimate pair up!
 You can make all of it in 30 minutes and it creates these delicious fruity bowls with just a hint of spice.

 Jump to:

-- It only takes 20 minutes to make
+- Quick.
+It only takes 20 minutes to make.

-- The chili lime glaze is so delicious on the salmon
+- Flavor Packed.
+The chili lime glaze is so delicious on the salmon and it's topped with fresh limes and cilantro.

-- This recipe takes 5 minutes to prep, then stick it in the oven to bake
+- Easy Prep Work.
+This recipe takes 5 minutes to prep, then stick it in the oven to bake.

-- It's super healthy and packed with Omegas
+- Healthy.
+It's super healthy and packed with Omegas.

 If you love seafood, make sure you check out these Thai Shrimp Tacos with Asian Slaw.
 They are out of this world!